 - Spend a few dollars more ($30-$50) to buy a much larger SSD (ex: 512Gb NVMe SSD for $40 or 1TB NVMe SSD for $77).
 Then split the NVMe into partitions, use one of the partitions for the OS drive, and use the remaining capacity for your own purposes.

 The second option is a bit more complicated and often not recommended (or supported) by the NAS products.
 So for this year’s EconoNAS, I opted to go with the first option and selected a 16GB Intel Optane NVMe SSD (specs).
-At a little over $1/Gb it is not a tremendous value, but the capacity is sufficient for its purpose, it is relatively inexpensive, is high performance, and it frees up a SATA port and drive bay.
+At a little over $1/Gb it is not a tremendous value, but the capacity is sufficient for its purpose, it is relatively inexpensive, is high performance,

 Case and Power Supply